 You are here

-The BioArtAttack 2D competition is now open until 30th June 2024 for two dimensional artworks.
+The 2024 competition is now open for entries.

-A judging panel of RSB staff will decide on a winner and runner up for both the individual category and group entry category.
-We will announce the winners in March 2024.
+A judging panel of RSB staff will decide a shortlist for both the individual and group entry category.
+The winners and runners up will then be decided by a public vote.

-The BioArtAttack 3D winners in each category will receive a prize for their creation.
+The BioCraft Competition winners in each category will receive a prize for their creation.

 Entries will be judged on: